nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TalentHub.

-4. Open a command terminal, `cd` to change directory to the folder your TalentHub is in, and use the `java -jar talenthub.jar` command to run the application.<br>
+4. Open a command terminal, `cd` to change directory to the folder your TalentHub is in, and use the `java -jar talenthub.jar` command to run the application.
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
 <img src="images/Ui.png" alt="Ui" style="display: block; margin: 0 auto; border-radius: 10px;">

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    - `list person` : Lists all persons.